basanthkumarbm/google-cybersecurity-projects/project6-asset-management/README.md

-# Asset Management: Inventory and Classification
+# Asset Management: Home Office Network Inventory

 ## 📌 Overview
 This repository documents the implementation of **asset management practices** to identify, classify, and track organizational assets for improved security and compliance.

-Effective asset management is critical to understanding which assets are most sensitive and require additional protection.
+Effective asset management ensures all devices and information are properly accounted for, classified by sensitivity, and protected against potential risks.

 ---

 ## 🔎 Scenario
-- Operating a small home office with multiple network-connected devices.
+- A home office includes multiple devices connected to a network, such as:
+  - Desktop computer
+  - Printer
+  - Router
+  - Webcam
+  - Speakers and headphones
+  - External storage devices

-- Goal: Create an inventory of network devices and classify them based on sensitivity.
+- As a small business owner, you need to create an inventory of network devices to identify **sensitive assets** requiring extra protection.
-- Devices may include desktops, laptops, smartphones, printers, routers, smart devices, storage devices, and video streaming equipment.

 ---

-## 🛡️ Objectives
+## 🛡️ Asset Management Process
-1. Identify devices connected to the network.
+1. **Identify devices** connected to the network.
-2. Document ownership, location, and device type.
+2. **Classify devices** based on type, owner, location, and level of sensitivity.
-3. Classify assets based on sensitivity and importance to security.
+3. **Track devices** in an inventory to monitor risks and ensure compliance.

 ---

 ## 📂 Repository Contents
-- `reports/analysis_report.md` → Detailed asset inventory, classification, and sensitivity assessment.
+- `reports/analysis_report.md` → Detailed asset management analysis and classification.
+- `inventory.xlsx` → Excel sheet containing the home office network inventory with asset details.

 ---

-## 📖 Benefits
+## 📖 References
-- Provides a clear overview of network assets.
-- Helps prioritize protection for high-sensitivity assets.
-- Improves organizational security and compliance practices.
+- NIST Cybersecurity Framework (Asset Management)
+- Organizational Asset Management Best Practices